- How does the Master of Science in Organizational Leadership (MSOL) degree compare to an MBA?

 - What kinds of students are currently in the MSOL program?

-- Since the Mount is a Catholic college, will I feel comfortable in this program if I am of another faith?
+- Since the Mount is a Catholic university, will I feel comfortable in this program if I am of another faith?

 - What is the application deadline?